andrewstuart/readinglist/README.md

 $ readinglist shift
 # opens oldest link in your browser and removes it from the list

+$ readinglist rm 3
+# remove the third link

+$ readinglist splice 2
+# open and remove the second link

 ```

 Don't like typing readinglist out?